cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

   SpendLimit sdk.Coins
   // allow list of receivers, an empty allow list permits any receiver address AllowList []string
-  // allow list of packet data keys, an empty list.
+  // allow list of packet data keys, an empty list prohibits all packet data keys;
-  // an empty list prohibits all packet data keys; a list only with "*" permits any packet data key AllowedPacketData []string
+  // a list only with "*" permits any packet data key AllowedPacketData []string
 }